gempy-project/gempy/CONTRIBUTING.md

 All tests are located in the `test` folder of the GemPy repository.
 This is where you need to add your own tests as a subfolder.

-### Pull Request Checklist
+### Pull Requests

-Make Pull Requests to the master branch.
+All contributions are made via Pull Requests to the master branch.

 The following checklist *needs* to be completed before we will accept any pull request to the GemPy codebase.